This article describes the new and changed features in Adobe Media Encoder CC release in Oct 2013 and Dec 2013.

 Final Cut Pro (FCP) XML files can now be imported in Adobe Media Encoder.
 There is no mechanism for relinking the media.
 If you want to relink the media, open the project in Premiere Pro first.

 FCP XML files from FCPX are different from the original FCP XML files and are not imported at this time.

 Adobe Media Encoder now supports Sync Settings, a feature found in several Creative Cloud applications including Adobe Premiere Pro and After Effects.
 If you work on Creative Cloud applications on two machines, you probably want to maintain the same application settings on both your machines.
 Through the Sync Settings feature, you can upload the settings to your Creative Cloud account from one machine and download and apply them on your second machine.

 The following settings can be synced to the Creative Cloud:

 - User Presets

-See the Sync Settings in AME article for detailed information.
+See the Sync Settings in Adobe Media Encoder article for detailed information.

 The following new effects have been added to the Effects tab in the Export Settings dialog box: